Fact: Everybody loves doughnuts. And if they tell you they don’t, they’re lying. These are the best chain doughnut shops in America.

 In the end, our list included beloved local chains as well as the behemoths, all united by their passion for doughnuts, one of the most delicious and deceptively simple foods in existence.
 Read on for our ranking.

 The biggest doughnut chain of them all has done more than anyone else to spread the doughnut gospel all across the world.
-And while doughnuts have taken a bit of a backseat to their savory options and coffee in recent years, this Massachusetts-based chain still sells undeniably tasty doughnuts, with a West Coast expansion underway.
+And while doughnuts have taken a bit of a backseat to their savory options and coffee (not to mention sneakers) in recent years, this Massachusetts-based chain still sells undeniably tasty doughnuts, with a West Coast expansion underway.
 Seasonal offerings like Red Velvet Drizzle and the Pumpkin Pie doughnut keep the menu fresh — and who doesn’t love Munchkins?

 Since 1937, Krispy Kreme has been baking fresh doughnuts throughout the day and letting customers know when they’re hot via a neon sign in the window.
 They come in several dozen varieties (including limited-edition ones like banana pudding), but one bite of a hot Original Glazed and you’ll be hooked.